 Many offshore oil and gas drilling rigs — semi submersibles, jack-up rigs and drill ships — are technically classified as vessels.
 Rig workers aboard these vessels may have a claim under the Jones Act if their employer’s (or another party’s) negligence caused their injury.
 Persons who work on fixed offshore platforms may also have rights, although those rights may differ from those of Jones Act seamen.
-The law firm of Stevenson & Murray specializes in Drilling Rig, Ship & Platform Injuries.
+Our maritime lawyers in Houston can help with drilling rig, ship and platform injuries.

-The Houston, Texas, law firm of Stevenson & Murray represents maritime accident victims and offshore oil and gas platform workers in the Gulf of Mexico, the North Sea, the Middle East, Asia, Africa and around the world.
+Houston injury law firm Stevenson & Murray represents maritime accident victims and offshore oil and gas platform workers in the Gulf of Mexico, the North Sea, the Middle East, Asia, Africa and around the world.

 If you were hurt aboard an offshore drilling platform, exploration ship, tanker, tug boat or any other maritime vessel, a highly experienced and capable attorney at our firm can help you understand your rights and evaluate your options in seeking maximum compensation for your medical bills, lost wages and pain and suffering.
 Contact us today for a free consultation.
 All client consultations are strictly confidential.